AcademySoftwareFoundation/MaterialX/javascript/README.md

 After building the project the `JsMaterialXCore.wasm`, `JsMaterialXCore.js`, `JsMaterialXGenShader.wasm`, `JsMaterialXGenShader.js` and `JsMaterialXGenShader.data` files can be found in the global install directory of this project.

 ## Testing
-The JavaScript tests are located in the `test` folder and use the `.spec.js` suffix.
+The JavaScript tests are located in the `MaterialXTest` folder and use the `.spec.js` suffix.

 #### Setup
 These tests require `node.js`, which is shipped with the emscripten environment.
 Make sure to `source` the `emsdk/emsdk_env.sh` script before running the steps described below, if you don't have NodeJs installed on your system already (running the command is not required otherwise).